Winter is Perfect for House Sitting in Provence

 My novels are set in the Var, on a vineyard thirty-five minutes from St Tropez, and in Antibes and Monaco, along with a few other places along the way.
-In the first book, life is generally good for the Ferguson family but in the sequel, several frightening and upsetting incidents take place both on the vineyard and in the glamorous setting of Monte Carlo.
+In the first book, life is generally good for the Ferguson family but in the sequel, several frightening and upsetting incidents take place both in the vineyard and in the glamorous setting of Monte Carlo.

 House Sitting in Provence

 The Internet enables many services to reach beyond the parameters of a traditional business.
 Today house sitting can help you find sitters who will pay to travel to your home to care for your pets.
 It is an ideal opportunity for some people to visit and experience Provence while on a fixed budget.
 They live for free in your home, enjoy a residential setting for their trip, and they have a working holiday which many active people prefer.
-House sitting can be (and should be) a win-win for both owners and the sitters.
-Owners get some piece of mind knowing that everything is taken care of at home, and sitters can enjoy Provence without the costs of accommodation.
+House-sitting can be (and should be) a win-win for both owners and the sitters.
+Owners get some peace of mind knowing that everything is taken care of at home, and sitters can enjoy Provence without the costs of accommodation.

 Image Credits: Photos provided by and published with permission as indicated